 Shed Kilos; gain smart

-Maintaining a healthy weight may not only be good for your body but good for your bran too.
-In a recent study conducted over a 10-year period among 6,401 British men age 39-63 years, researchers found an association between being overweight or obese and impaired cognitive function.
+Maintaining a healthy weight may not only be good for your body but good for your brain too.
+In a recent study conducted over 10 years among 6,401 British men aged 39-63 years, researchers found an association between being overweight or obese and impaired cognitive function.

 Study subjects were assessed on measures of cognitive function such as reasoning and memory.
 The researchers found two interesting trends: